CarbGuide/carbguide.github.io/README.md

 ![screenshot.png](images/screenshot.png)

 ## Motivation
 I created Carb Guide to help people with diabetes manage their carb intake.
-It is very important for people with diabetes to keep track of your carb intake.
+It is very important for people with diabetes to keep track of their carbohydrate intake.
 I wanted to create a simple, easy-to-use tool that would help people with diabetes make better food choices and manage their blood sugar levels.

 ## Features
 Features of Carb Guide are divided into functional and non-functional requirements.